Evanulhasan/JavaScript/README.md

 # JavaScript
-This is The JavaScript learning repository
+This is my JavaScript learning repository